1args/PostIt/README.md

 *(description and project in progress)*

-The project uses the default layered architecture, divided into the following parts:
+The project uses the default layered architecture, divided into the following levels:

 - **Api** is responsible for interacting with external sources.
 - **Application** implements the system's use cases and coordinates the work between **Domain** and **Infrastructure**.